 Don’t: Run onto field or after a polo ball.

 Don’t: Forget a hat, sunscreen or insect repellant.

-Don’t: Forget to have fun & enjoy game.
+Don’t: Forget to have fun & enjoy the game.

 Don’t: Leave your litter behind.

 Do: Feel free to bring a picnic.
 This applies to the General Admission (tailgate) side.
 No outside food and beverage in the Clubhouse Lawn and Bleacher section.